Updated on 2024.10.01

 Capstone simply copies the LLVM disassembler and enriches the output.
 Because we do not want to build LLVM just to build Capstone (LLVM is a huge dependency), we have to tackle two problems:

-• LLVM code is in C++, Capstone in C
+• LLVM code is in C++, Capstone in C.

 C++ and C

 We already described the generation procedure of the .inc files above in detail.
 Though what we have not mentioned is the way the actual code is emitted.
-The problem with the TableGen backends is, that they do not separate the generation of their data from the actual printing of the code.
+The problem with the TableGen backends is, they do not separate the generation of their data from the actual printing of the code.

 For example, the backend which generates the AsmWriter (the module which prints an asm string of an instruction) mixes it’s table generation with emitting code.
 There is no clear separation between generating abstract objects, like state machines and tables, and printing them into code.
 It is all intermingled.